questdb/c-questdb-client/README.md

-# QuestDB - Influx DB Line Protocol - Ingestion Client Library for C and C++
+# QuestDB - Line Protocol - Ingestion Client Library for C and C++

 * Implementation is in C11, with no dependency on the C++ standard library for simpler inclusion into other projects.